bUrn-1337/guides/Web-Guide.md

 - Understanding **frontend and backend** [TOP's lesson](https://www.theodinproject.com/lessons/nodejs-introduction-to-the-back-end)
 - Using a browser’s **developer tools**
 - Complete [Linux Luminarium](https://pwn.college/linux-luminarium/) to get comfortable with the terminal (Linux or macOS)
+- Read about what a CTF is [atan's blog](https://dev.to/atan/what-is-ctf-and-how-to-get-started-3f04)
+- See what Web Exploitation is [ctf101](https://ctf101.org/web-exploitation/overview/)
 - Start solving challenges on [PicoCTF](https://play.picoctf.org/practice), [websec.fr](https://websec.fr/)
 - Explore vulnerabilities on [Portswigger Web Security Academy](https://portswigger.net/web-security/learning-paths), start with XSS, SQLi, file upload vulnerabilities, and authentication vulnerabilities, and gradually dig deeper into those topics.
 - Give beginner-level CTFs from [CTFtime](https://ctftime.org/)